 Music Director Rohan Smith

-Mr. Smith performed with the Austro-Hungarian Haydn Orchestra under Adam Fischer for five years in festivals throughout Europe, Japan, and Taiwan.
-He has participated in the Mahler Festspiel in Kassel, Germany, with members of the Vienna Philharmonic, Berlin Philharmonic, and Concertgebeouw orchestras.
-Smith has participated with members of America’s leading orchestras in benefit concerts at Carnegie Hall for “Mahler for Children with AIDS” and “Requiem for Dafur” to raise funds for HIV infected children in Africa and for the humanitarian crisis in the Sudan.
+Mr. Smith performed with the Austro-Hungarian Haydn Orchestra under Adam Fischer for five years and performed with the orchestra frequently at Haydn’s summer residence at the Esterhazy palace near Eisenstadt and in festivals throughout Europe, Japan, and Taiwan.
+In 1991 and 1995 he participated in the Mahler Festspiel in Kassel, Germany, with members of the Vienna Philharmonic, Berlin Philharmonic, and Concertgebeouw orchestras under conductors Adam Fischer and Manfred Honeck.
+Rohan Smith performs regularly with members of America’s leading orchestras in the “Music for Life” benefit concerts at Carnegie Hall, including “Shostakovich for the Children of Syria,” “Mahler for Children with AIDS,” and “Requiem for Dafur,” to raise funds for humanitarian crises.

 As a chamber musician Smith has performed at the Kowmung Music Festival in Australia, the Cervantino Festival in Mexico, the Toronto International Chamber Music Festival, and Klangfrühling Schlaining in Austria.
 Smith was a member of the contemporary music group Terra Australis from 1986 to 1989 and performed with them as soloist at the 1988 Aspen Music Festival in Andrew Ford’s Chamber Concerto No. 3: In Constant Flight.
 He recorded several of Ford’s works on the CD Icarus, which was named one of the best 10 CDs by The Sydney Morning Herald in 2001.
 Smith has also performed at the June in Buffalo contemporary music festival and was a regular participant in Monadnock Music in NewHampshire.